urvashithakre/seminar-blog/_pages/about.md

 | **ProtTrans** | BERT & T5 mix | Multi-task protein NLP       |
 | **ESM**       | Transformer   | Large-scale protein modeling |

-These models were typically trained using masked language modeling, where certain tokens are hidden and the model learns to reconstruct them.
-While effective for embedding sequences, they were not optimized for generation.
+Typically, masked language modelling was used to train these models, in which specific tokens are concealed and the model is trained to reconstruct them.
+They were not optimised for generation, but they worked well for embedding sequences.

 ### 3.3 Autoregressive Models for Protein Generation
 To move from understanding to generation, researchers turned to autoregressive models - a class of models that predict each token based on the sequence of previous tokens.
 This is the core mechanism behind models like GPT.